 What Our AI Does

-SPEDScribe’s Clinical Intelligence Engine generates draft clinical documentation from de-identified session transcripts.
+SPEDScribe’s Clinical Intelligence Engine generates draft clinical documentation from redacted session transcripts.
 It interprets clinical observations through standardized frameworks including:

 Score interpretation bands for 80+ assessment tools across 7 clinical disciplines